 Insurance Terms and Conditions for Home Buyer's Insurance

-HELP Home Buyer’s insurance is for a consumer purchaser who has purchased undeveloped land or a home that has been completed at the time of purchase, and who has entered into the insurance agreement in connection with the purchase of this home.
+HELP Home Owners’ Insurance applies to consumer purchasers who have purchased undeveloped land or homes that have been completed at the time of purchase, and who have entered into the insurance agreement in connection with the purchase of this home.

-Insurer: HELP Forsikring AS, (hereinafter referred to as ‘the Company’) Policyholder/
+- The Insurer: HELP Forsikring AS, (hereinafter referred to as ‘the Company’)

-Insured party: The consumer purchaser named on the insurance certificate,
+- The Policyholder/Insured Party: The consumer named on the insurance certificate, (hereinafter

 2 WHICH HOME/REAL ESTATE PURCHASES DOES THE INSURANCE APPLY TO?